austinjhunt/petrinet-webgme-designstudio/README.md

 M: <PlaceName>-<initial token value> ... for each place
 ```

-You will notice that when you are creating your own Petri Net model instance, each Place that you add has an attribute in the Composition view called **currentMarking**, which is just an integer indicating how many tokens are **initially** stored in that place. (my intention is to update the attribute name "`currentMarking`" to "`initialMarking`" to more accurately reflect this).
+You will notice that when you are creating your own Petri Net model instance, each Place that you add has an attribute in the Composition view called **currentMarking**, which is just an integer indicating how many tokens are **initially** stored in that place. (my intention as indicated in [TODO.md](TODO.md) is to update the attribute name "`currentMarking`" to "`initialTokens`" to more accurately reflect this).

-In the beginning of this README, I mentioned that "activity" is represented with tokens, which was intentionally very general.
+I mentioned previously that "activity" is represented with tokens, which was intentionally very general.
 Since a Petri Net can be used to model a wide variety of real-world distributed systems, you can think of tokens as representing any quantifiable _thing_ that may move throughout the "nodes" within that system, such as a property that may be true or false for each node at any given point in time; e.g., if a Place has a token, the property is true, otherwise the property is false.
 Or, if a Place `Q` representing a message queue has `N` tokens, that could represent `N` queued messages to be sent to a consumer (represented by a different Place `C`) which would be a second hop after one of `Q`'s _outTransitions_, discussed below.

 In addition to tokens, each place `P` has its own set of _inTransitions_ and a set of _outTransitions_; while somewhat self-explanatory, _inTransitions_ is the set of Transitions connecting to the Place via an Arc of type ArcTransitionToPlace (i.e., source is transition, destination is the Place `P`), and _outTransitions_ is the set of Transitions to which the Place `P` is connecting via an Arc of type ArcPlaceToTransition (i.e., source is the Place `P`, destination is transition).
 I will talk about this part more in the Transition section, but if a place `P` has `0` tokens at a given point in time, that implies each of its _outTransitions_ is no longer enabled, or "fireable".